What Is the Biblical Fast?

 Both the First and Second Temples were destroyed on this day, along with a host of other Jewish tragedies throughout history: the defeat of Bar Kochba’s revolt, thus ending Jewish resistance to the Romans (135 CE); the expulsion of the Jews from Spain and the onset of the Spanish Inquisition (1492); and more recently, the deportation of Jews from the Warsaw ghetto to the Treblinka concentration camp (1942).

-Like Yom Kippur, we refrain from the same five activities, and also like Yom Kippur, the fast begins at dusk and ends at nightfall the following day.
+As on Yom Kippur, we refrain from the same five activities on Tisha B’Av.
+And like Yom Kippur, the fast begins at dusk and ends at nightfall the following day.
 The fast of Tisha B’Av, however, is one of mourning and sadness.
 In How Firm a Foundation, Rabbi Yechiel Eckstein wrote, “We are to vicariously feel the depth of grief and sadness that has marked this date throughout history.
 For we, too, are mourners on Tisha B’Av; we, too, ‘let tears stream down like a torrent day and night’ over the fall of Jerusalem, the ‘daughter of Zion’ (Lamentations 2:18).”

 What Are the Minor Jewish Fast Days?